-In addition to UCI and Kaggle, other benchmark dataset resources that are used for evaluating ML algorithms include Physionet (Moody et al., 2001), ImageNet (Deng et al., 2009), OpenML (Vanschoren et al., 2014), and SNAP (Leskovec and Sosič, 2016).
+In addition to UCI and Kaggle, other benchmark dataset resources that are used for evaluating ML algorithms include Physionet [27], ImageNet [28], OpenML [29], and SNAP [30].

-2.2 Interpretability
+2.2.
+Interpretability

 Interpretable ML often involves understanding how a model's predictions are influenced by input features.
 To evaluate interpretability in ML applications, it is recommended to use datasets carefully designed to assess interpretability challenges and curated to reflect the problem's characteristics.
-This might involve selecting datasets with features challenging interpretability techniques, such as intricate feature interactions (Kha et al., 2023), non-linearity (de Haro Pizarroso and Kampen, 2023), and conditional dependencies (Cortiñas-Lorenzo and Lacey, 2023).
-While UCI and Kaggle datasets are valuable for various ML research tasks, they might not always be optimal for evaluating ML applications in critical domains requiring interpretable models, such as healthcare (Caruana et al., 2015), autonomous systems (Flammini et al., 2022), and finance (Weber et al., 2023).
+This might involve selecting datasets with features challenging interpretability techniques, such as intricate feature interactions [31], non-linearity [32], and conditional dependencies [33].
+While UCI and Kaggle datasets are valuable for various ML research tasks, they might not always be optimal for evaluating ML applications in critical domains requiring interpretable models, such as healthcare [1], autonomous systems [34], and finance [35].

-For interpretability, comparing model-agnostic explanations to a 'ground truth' understanding of the data is crucial.
+For interpretability, comparing model-agnostic explanations to a "ground truth" understanding of the data is crucial.
 Unfortunately, most available datasets lack established ground truth explanations, posing challenges in assessing interpretability methods effectively.
 Moreover, evaluating interpretability solely on simple datasets might not adequately mirror the diversity and complexity encountered in real applications, such as high dimensionality, missing values, imbalanced classes, and noisy data.
-Models performing well on simpler datasets might not translate to effective explanations in complex scenarios, where relationships are less linear and classes overlap more, reducing the model's interpretability (Kulesza et al., 2015).
+Models performing well on simpler datasets might not translate to effective explanations in complex scenarios, where relationships are less linear and classes overlap more, reducing the model's interpretability [36].

 For example, consider a dataset that primarily represents a subset of a complex domain.
 In such cases, interpretability methods trained on this limited dataset might struggle to handle deviations beyond the domain's boundaries.
-This limitation can impact the method's ability to offer accurate explanations, especially when the data distribution significantly differs from what was available during training (Caruana et al., 2015).
+This limitation can impact the method's ability to offer accurate explanations, especially when the data distribution significantly differs from what was available during training [1].
 Additionally, ensuring that the rules used to generate the data capture the underlying distribution of the target domain is crucial.
-Biased synthetic data can impede the generalization of ML models in real-world scenarios, underscoring the importance of well-designed and realistic synthetic datasets for robust testing and evaluation (Torralba and Efros, 2011).
+Biased synthetic data can impede the generalization of ML models in real-world scenarios, underscoring the importance of welldesigned and realistic synthetic datasets for robust testing and evaluation [13].

-The field of interpretability in machine learning has garnered considerable attention, leading researchers to explore a myriad of approaches.
-Past studies have investigated techniques spanning from rule-based interpretation to model-specific feature mapping methods.
+The field of interpretability in ML has garnered considerable attention, leading researchers to explore a myriad of approaches.
+Past studies have investigated techniques spanning from rulebased interpretation to model-specific feature mapping methods.
 The literature showcases a diverse array of efforts dedicated to enhancing comprehension of model decisions and bridging the gap between AI system outputs and human understanding.
 Some of these approaches are outlined below.

-Letham et al. (2015) generated interpretable predictive models using Bayesian Rule Lists.
+Letham et al. [37] generated interpretable predictive models using Bayesian Rule Lists.
 These models are constructed through a series of if-then statements designed to simplify complex multivariate feature spaces into understandable decision rules.
-Experimental results demonstrate that Bayesian Rule Lists achieve predictive accuracy comparable to leading machine learning algorithms.
+Experimental results demonstrate that Bayesian Rule Lists achieve predictive accuracy comparable to leading ML algorithms.
 They showcased high accuracy and interpretability in medical scoring systems, suggesting potential replacement of the CHADS score, commonly used in clinical practice to estimate stroke risk in atrial fibrillation patients.